What are motors? Which motors can be used for robotic applications? Which motor for which robot?

-But before digging into these, we need some basis.
+But before digging into these, we need some basics.

-- Take some coils and place them into a circle (they must not be able to move).
+- Take some coils and place them into a circle (they must not move).

 - Take a magnet, and put it in the middle of the circle.
 The magnet should be able to rotate while staying at the center.

 - Coils: Sometimes I may say windings, sometimes coils.
-A coil is a wire that has a very thin insulating sleeve and is properly wrapped many times around itself or an armature (see below).
+A coil is a wire that has a skinny insulating sleeve and is properly wrapped many times around itself or an armature (see below).

 - Commutators: They exist only if the rotor has coils.
-It’s the conductive parts on the rotor which comes alternatively in contact with the brushes.
+The conductive parts on the rotor come alternatively in contact with the brushes.
 Each pair of commutators is wired to a pair of coils on the rotor.

-- Armature: ferrous material, sometimes laminated to avoid some vicious electromagnetic tricks, around which is wrapped the winding, or coil.
+- Armature: ferrous material, sometimes laminated to avoid some vicious electromagnetic tricks, wrapped around the winding, or coil.

-- Housing: The part around the motor, which protects the inside from all kind of external annoyance (dust, water, poor music, etc.)
+- Housing: The part around the motor, which protects the inside from all kinds of external annoyance (dust, water, poor music, etc.)

-- Torque: The rotational force that a motor can provide at output.
+- Torque: The rotational force that a motor can provide at the output.

-- Speed: This one is easy; the rotational speed at the output of the motor.
+- Speed: This one is easy; the rotational speed at the motor's output.

 Some of these words will help us understand the next part of this post: